Subaru Levorg: Japan

 The Levorg was released in Japan on 15 October 2020, with three trim levels at launch: GT, GT-H, and STi Sport.
 All three trim levels have the option of the Subaru EyeSight (EX) system.
 At release, all variants were powered by CB18 engine.
 At launch, more than 90% consumers chose the Eyesight package and Subaru planned to produce 2,200 units per month.

 The STi Sport R trim was added in November 2021, it is powered with the FA24F engine and it is available with the Eyesight (EX) system.

 The special edition Smart Edition model was introduced in July 2023 and was later replaced the GT trim.

 Latin America

 The WRX Wagon went on sale in Chile in July 2022 in a sole variant, in Colombia in August 2022 in a sole tS trim, and went on sale in Mexico on 13 April 2024 in a sole variant, known locally as WRX Sportswagon.

 Oceania

 Australia

-The WRX Wagon went on sale in Australia in May 2022 as the WRX Sportswagon, with three trim levels available: Standard, GT, and tS.
-Unlike the Sedan, the Sportswagon is only available with Subaru Performance CVT.
+The WRX Wagon went on sale in Australia on 7 April 2022 as the WRX Sportswagon, with three trim levels available: Standard, GT, and tS.
+Unlike the Sedan, the Sportswagon is only available with the Subaru Performance CVT.
+In March 2026, the entry-level Standard trim was discontinued for the Sportswagon.